Andrew-S-Rosen/cbe504/main.typ

 $ E_"app" &equiv R T^2 (diff ln(k_"app"))/(diff T). $<eq:apparent_e_a>

 Here, the "app" subscript is referring to an apparent (i.e. observed) rate constant determined from experiments, meaning that it may describe a net, non-elementary reaction consisting of several elementary steps.
+Strictly speaking, we have also implicitly assumed that $A_"app"$ is not a function of temperature.

 While #ref(<eq:apparent_e_a>) is the formal definition of the apparent activation energy,
 #footnote[Some references define the apparent activation energy as $E_"app" equiv R T^2 (diff ln(r))/(diff T)$.
 However, this is only strictly true if one is not varying the reactant concentrations.
 Similarly, one should exercise caution when interpreting rate law parameters from a plot of $ln(r)$ vs. $1\/T$ if the reactant concentrations may vary.]